 CHP investigates 10 additional confirmed cases of COVID-19

-Among the newly reported cases announced, four are imported cases, three are local cases with unknown sources while the remaining three cases are epidemiologically linked with local cases.
+Among the newly reported cases announced, six are imported cases and one is a local case with unknown sources while the remaining three cases are epidemiologically linked with local cases.

 The CHP's epidemiological investigations and relevant contact tracing on the confirmed cases are ongoing.
 For case details and contact tracing information, please see the Annex or the list of buildings with confirmed cases of COVID-19 in the past 14 days and the latest local situation of COVID-19 available on the website "COVID-19 Thematic Website" (www.coronavirus.gov.hk).

 As a passenger flight (AI 1310) operated by Air India from Delhi in India to Hong Kong on March 22, 2021 had five passengers confirmed to have COVID-19 through specimens collected at the DH's Temporary Specimen Collection Centre, the DH thus invoked the Prevention and Control of Disease (Regulation of Cross-boundary Conveyances and Travellers) Regulation (Cap.
 599H) to prohibit the landing of passenger flights from Delhi operated by Air India in Hong Kong from March 24 to April 6, 2021.

 Meanwhile, the CHP reminded those who had visited specified venues under the Prevention and Control of Disease (Compulsory Testing for Certain Persons) Regulation (Cap.
 599J) to receive COVID-19 nucleic acid testing according to the compulsory testing notice.
 The Regulation also requires all household members of close contacts of confirmed cases to undergo a COVID-19 nucleic acid test within a specified period according to compulsory testing notices published in the Gazette.
 The public are also urged to seek medical attention early if symptoms develop and undergo testing as soon as possible.